Ini Dima-Okojie: Career

 Dima-Okojie resigned, from her job in the finance industry to pursue a career in entertainment.
-Her career in Nollywood started as a production assistant on the film Before 30 and she went on to make her acting debut when she played "Feyisayo Pepple" in the television series, Taste of Love.
-In 2016, she played "Hadiza Ahmed" in the film North East; her character was that of a Muslim lady who began a romantic relationship with a man from a different religious background.
+Her career in Nollywood started as a production assistant on the film Before 30 and she went on to make her acting debut when she played the role of Feyisayo Pepple, in the television series Taste of Love.
+In 2016, she played the role of Hadiza Ahmed in the film North East; her character was that of a Muslim lady who began a romantic relationship with a man from a different religious background.
 For her role in the film, she was nominated for Best Actress in a Supporting Role at the 2017 Nigeria Entertainment Awards.
 Dima-Okojie was also nominated for Most Promising Actress at City People Movie Awards around the same time.
 She was nominated for The Future Awards Africa in 2017.

 In 2016, she played the role of Hadiza in a web series by Ndani TV, Skinny Girl in Transit.
 She also featured in 5ive, It's her day, and North East in the same year.

 In 2017, she featured in Battleground and The Royal Hibiscus Hotel She was nominated for The Future Awards prize for acting.
 She appeared on Pulse Nigeria's list of the 7 Nollywood actresses of 2017.